 Original engine remains with the car but is badly frost damaged.
-A new block has been made in Europe and the engine restoration carried out by Rod Brayshaw.
-The new engine which will be supercharged, using an exToyota MR2 supercharger, will deliver ~120bhp.
+A new block has been made in Europe and the complete restoration carried out by Rod Brayshaw.
+The new engine which is supercharged, using an ex-Toyota MR2 supercharger, will deliver ~120bhp., perhaps more.

 The car has a pre-selector gearbox.
-Other than the supercharger and the diff centre (ex MGA) all other mechanical parts are Triple-M.
+Other than the supercharger and the diff centre (ex MGA) all other mechanical parts are Triple-M. The specification of this car (provided by Rod Brayshaw) is: